Saudi crude oil supply to China to slump in April, sources say

 PHOTO

-Saudi Arabia's crude oil shipments to its biggest customer, China, are expected to drop to their lowest level in more than a year in April, trade sources said on Thursday, partly due to maintenance programmes at Chinese refineries owned by Sinopec.
+SINGAPORE: Saudi Arabia's shipments of crude oil to its biggest customer, China, are expected to drop in April to their lowest in more than a year, trade sources said on Thursday, partly due to maintenance at Chinese refineries owned by Sinopec.

-The OPEC producer allocated 34 million barrels of Saudi oil in April to its Chinese customers, down from 41 million barrels in the previous month, Reuters data showed.
+The OPEC producer allocated about 35.5 million barrels of Saudi oil in April to its Chinese customers, down from 41 million in the previous month, Reuters data showed.

-The drop in China's demand for Saudi oil comes despite the Organization of the Petroleum Exporting Countries and their allies, a group known as OPEC+, agreeing to proceed with their plan to raise production in April.
+The drop in China's demand for Saudi oil comes despite agreement by the Organization of the Petroleum Exporting Countries and its allies, a group known as OPEC+, to proceed with a plan to raise production in April.

-Sinopec plans to shut at least 700,000 barrels per day (bpd) of crude processing capacity from mid-March through May at subsidiaries including the Yangzi, Jiujiang and Gaoqiao refineries, according to data compiled by Reuters based on industry and trade sources.
+Sinopec plans to shut at least 700,000 barrels per day (bpd) of crude processing capacity from mid-March through May at subsidiaries such as the Yangzi, Jiujiang and Gaoqiao refineries, according to data compiled by Reuters based on industry and trade sources.

 Crude oil markets in Asia are also stabilising after U.S. sanctions on Russia and Iranian oil disrupted trade in late 2024 and early 2025.